Project-Silicium/Guides/Mu-Qcom/Porting/Device/Device.md

 After that create two Files called `DeviceMemoryMapLib.c` and `DeviceMemoryMapLib.inf`. <br />

 You can either make the Memory Map by yourself or use an automated [Script](https://gist.github.com/N1kroks/0b3942a951a2d4504efe82ab82bc7a50) if your SoC is older than Snapdragon 8 Gen 3 (SM8650). <br />
-~~script also create Configuration Map, remove it from Memory Map~~
+>NOTE: script also create Configuration Map, remove it from Memory Map

 If you want to make the Memory Map by yourself, here is a template for the .c File:
 ```c